dantsec/GameOfLife/README.md

 # Load a pattern from file and simulate in movie mode
 ./main -r 20 -c 20 -g 50 -f patterns/glider.txt -m 2

+# Entering in the creator mode
+./main -m 3

 # Show help
 ./main --help